 The default launch directory is in the local project directory structure.
 Files for implementation runs are stored at:

-ct_name>/ject_name>.runs/<run_name>
+oject name>/oject name>.runs/<run name>

 TIP: Defining any non-default location outside the project directory structure makes the project non-portable because absolute paths are written into the project files.